khulnasoft-lab/design.khulnasoft.com/contents/product-foundations/typography.md

 ### Label text

-Our UI type scale includes label text which is used for short-form content.
-Label text differs from long-form text because it doesn't include margins which allows for easier alignment with other UI elements.
+Our UI type scale includes “label” text which is used for short-form content.
+Label text differs from long-form text because it doesn’t include margins which allows for easier alignment with other UI elements.

 Long-form content includes copy in modals and empty states, whereas short-form content includes help text and popover messages.